Axiomatization of R\'enyi Entropy on Quantum Phase Space: Extension to Signed Measures

 Some comments on the axioms.
 Axiom 0 ensures that entropy, as a measure of uncertainty or lack of information, is real-valued, which is critical for signed measures where standard entropy formulas may yield complex values due to negative components.
 Axiom 2$^\prime$ extends Axiom 2 to signed measures, excluding $p = 0$.
-Axioms 3, 4, and 5 are as in R\'enyi (1961), stated for signed measures.
+Axioms 3 and 4 are as in R\'enyi (1961), stated for signed measures.
+Axiom 5 deserves deserves some discussion.
+It reduces to the R\'enyi mean-value axiom when $P, Q$ are non-negative measures.
+In this case, the coefficients in the mean-value formula are the subsystem weights $w(P)$ and $w(Q)$, which represent how much of each subsystem is being mixed.
+In the signed case, the quantities $w(P)$, $w(Q)$ and $w(P \cup Q)$ are not directly weights.
+For example, a negative value of $w(P)$ does not represent a ``negative number of subsystems," but, rather, a contribution that cancels against other contributions.
+Thus, the physically meaningful measure of the size of a signed subsystem is $|w(P)|$, and similarly for $Q$, and these are the quantities that appear in the numerator of Equation \ref{eq:renyi}.
+But cancellation are key physically when systems are composed as $P \cup Q$, which is why the denominator first forms the sum $w(P) + w(Q)$ and then takes the absolute value.
+(If we replaced the denominator by $|w(P)| + |w(Q)|$, we would lose much of architecture of the paper -- in particular, our H-theorem, and invariance under discrete Moyal evolution would both break.)

-\begin{theorem} Axioms 0, 2$^\prime$, 3, 4, and 5 hold if and only if $H(P)$ is given by:
+\begin{theorem} Axioms 0, 2$^\prime$, 3, 4, and 5$^\prime$ hold if and only if $H(P)$ is given by: